Yahweasel/aokv/README.md

 You can store data in cloud storage, but that requires a whole extra interface and sometimes-onerous auditing and licensing.
-Plus, it's not really a solution to storing user data to not allow them to store it themselves.
+Plus, it's not really a solution to storing user data if you don't allow them to store it themselves.

 On Chrome, you can store data in a local directory, by using `showDirectoryPicker`.
 This is one of the better options, but has some